sciZer0/newdiscoveries/a/README.md

 According to Newton’s 1st Law, when an object is moving only by inertia, then no Work is being done and no Energy (no resource) is being spent in this process — because when an object is moving only by inertia it is the same that the object is being at rest.

-In particular, the wrongness of "official" science  lies in misunderstanding the fact that in every “free-falling” there is also the Inertial motion being moved by the object due only to inertia (i.e. not due to Work of Gravitational Force, but only due to Inertia).
+In particular, the wrongness of science  lies in misunderstanding the fact that in every “free-falling” there is also the Inertial motion being moved by the object due only to inertia (i.e. not due to Work of Gravitational Force, but only due to Inertia).

 It all means that when the object is moving the Inertial Distance (D2) during every single second of free-falling, no Work is being done and no Energy (no resource) is being spent.